-Diane currently serves as the mayor of Redwood City, her second time serving in that position.
-She has a long track record of representing the community’s interests in various city leadership roles.
-Diane served on the city council from 1994-2009, and was re-elected in November 2013.
-She served as vice mayor (2017), mayor (1997-1999), and vice mayor (1995-1997, 2007-2009).
+Diane currently serves as a member of the Redwood City City Council.
+She has a long track record of representing the community’s interests in various City leadership roles.
+She served as vice mayor (1995-1997, 2007-2009, 2017) and mayor (1997-1999, 2019-2021).
 An active community volunteer, Diane has received numerous recognitions and awards for her service, including The Sequoia Awards Outstanding Individual Award, the Silicon Valley Volunteer Recognition Award for Service to the Sequoia YMCA, and the YMCA Mid-Peninsula Red Triangle for Volunteerism Award.
 Diane grew up in Long Island, NY.
 She graduated from the Lewis Wilson School of Nursing in Lindenhurst, NY and is a retired orthopedic nurse.

 Suzanne is the vice president of Marketing and Community relations at San Mateo Credit Union.
 She has more than 20 years of experience in marketing leadership at companies such as Redwood Credit Union, Lowepro, Blurb Inc., and O’Reilly Media.
 Her background includes marketing strategy, digital marketing, advertising, public relations, project management, corporate communications, and developing projects with organizations from across the globe.
 Suzanne holds a BA in Business Administration from California State University, Sacramento and was part of the 2018 graduating class of Western CUNA Management School, a program that develops and prepares credit union leaders to meet the challenges of the future.
 Always active in the community, Suzanne has served on many nonprofit boards.
 She lives in Sebastopol with her husband, two young sons, and their dog, Rosie.